Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 4. Before you go to closing: Secure homeowners insurance

 Homeowners insurance rates vary by state and region.
-The average annual cost of homeowners insurance in the U.S. is about $950.
 Your lender will want to know that you have homeowners insurance secured before the closing, and you typically have the option to pay your first year’s premium prior to closing or to have it included in your mortgage.

 Related articles